fishtested/HexGenerator/README.md

 # HexGenerator

 A simple page that automatically generates a random hexadecimal color code.
 It works offline and is so lightweight, you can use it with a QR code!
+No external scripts or resources.

 ## How to use it
 1. Load the page.